Layer Diagrams: Reference

 For more information about linking layers and artifacts, see:

 To examine the linked artifacts

-On the layer diagram, right-click one or more layers, and then click View Links.
+On the layer diagram, open the shortcut menu for one or more layers, and then choose View Links.

 Layer Explorer opens and shows the artifacts that are linked to the selected layers.
 Layer Explorer has a column that shows each of the properties of the artifact links.